Why Basement Walls Stay Wet

 How to Tell Which Moisture Source Is Affecting Your Walls

-- Dampness near the floor: Often linked to hydrostatic pressure or seepage
+• Dampness near the floor: often linked to hydrostatic pressure, seepage, or wet soil outside the foundation

-- Patchy surface moisture: Often caused by condensation
+• Patchy surface moisture: often caused by condensation on a cool wall surface

-- Moisture near cracks or seams: May indicate localized water entry
+• Moisture near cracks, seams, or pipe penetrations: may indicate localized water entry

 When Wet Basement Walls Indicate a Larger Problem